 In 2012, the Winnipeg Stadium was demolished after the Winnipeg Blue Bombers moved to Investors Group Field at the University of Manitoba.
 Six years earlier the Winnipeg Arena was torn down as Winnipeg Jets moved downtown to MTS Centre.
 Sears is visible in this 2012 picture.
 Little did they know that five years later in 2017, they too would be slated for closure.

-The 2015 the Polo Park no longer had the Winnipeg Arena or the Canad Inns Stadium.
+The picture above in 2006 shows the last days of the Winnipeg Arena.
+By 2013 Polo Park the Canad Inns Stadium would join it too was demolished.
 The stadium and arena were bulldozed.
-A Target went up on the stadium site and lasted less than a year there.
+A Target went up on the stadium site in 2015 and lasted less than a year there.
 It has new life now has a call center and a Marshals but the area still has not reached its full potential after the carnage in the retail industry.

 The St. James Bridge is slated for replacement.
 The timetable is uncertain.
 Sears remains unoccupied at Polo Park but the shopping center remains the top location in Manitoba.
 Meanwhile,